 - They should be written as descriptive ad text, with a call to action.

-- No more than 160 characters in length including spaces and punctuation (140-150 is ideal), but no less than 51 characters (Google considers 50 characters or less to be too short).
+- No more than 160 characters in length including spaces and punctuation (140-150 is ideal), but no fewer than 51 characters (Google considers 50 characters or fewer to be too short).

 - It should contain 1-2 complete sentences with correct punctuation, and no more than 5 commas.

 - Use the keyword once per sentence, as close to the start of each sentence as possible.

 - Include a geo-qualifier such as “Seattle, WA”, if relevant.